-Under the 2009 Plan, we may grant up to 4,000,000 shares.
-The Board delegated the administration of the 2009 Plan to the Compensation Committee.
-The Compensation Committee will have the power and authority to select Plan Participants and grant awards of restricted stock and restricted stock units ("Awards") to such Plan Participants pursuant to the terms of the 2009 Plan.
-Awards may be in the form of actual shares of restricted common stock or hypothetical restricted common stock units having a value equal to the fair market value of an identical number of shares of common stock.
+The 2009 Plan allowed us to grant up to 4,000,000 shares.
+The Board delegated the administration of the 2009 Plan to the Compensation Committee along with the power and authority to select Plan Participants and grant awards of restricted stock and restricted stock units ("Awards") to such Plan Participants pursuant to the terms of the 2009 Plan.
+Awards were allowed to be in the form of actual shares of restricted common stock or hypothetical restricted common stock units having a value equal to the fair market value of an identical number of shares of common stock.
 Unless otherwise provided by the Compensation Committee in an individual Award agreement, Awards under the 2009 Plan vest 25% on each of the first four anniversaries of the date of grant and the unvested portion of any Award will terminate and be forfeited upon termination of the Plan Participant's employment or service.
-To date, the Compensation Committee has approved a vesting period of three years (vesting 331⁄2 per year), as opposed to a four-year vesting period, for Awards granted to non-employee directors.
+The Compensation Committee approved a vesting period of three years (vesting $33^{1/3}$ % per year), as opposed to a four-year vesting period, for Awards granted to non-employee directors.

-Subject to the terms of the 2009 Plan and the applicable Award agreement, the recipients of restricted stock generally will have the rights and privileges of a shareholder with respect to the restricted stock, including the right to vote the shares and to receive dividends, if applicable.
+Subject to the terms of the 2009 Plan and the applicable Award agreement, the recipients of restricted stock generally have the rights and privileges of a shareholder with respect to the restricted stock, including the right to vote the shares and to receive dividends, if applicable.
 The recipients of restricted stock units will not have the rights and privileges of a shareholder with respect to the shares underlying the restricted stock unit award until the award vests and the shares are received.
 The Compensation Committee may, at its discretion, withhold dividends attributed to any particular share of restricted stock, and any dividends so withheld will be distributed to the Plan Participant upon the release of restrictions on such shares in cash, or at the sole discretion of the Compensation Committee, in shares of common stock having a fair market value equal to the amount of such dividends.
 Awards under the 2009 Plan may not be assigned, alienated, pledged, attached, sold or otherwise transferred or encumbered by a Plan Participant other than by will or by the laws of descent and distribution.